inQWIRE/ViCAR/README.md

 ## Building ViCaR

-Tested with Coq 8.14-8.16.
+Tested with Coq 8.14-8.18.

 To build ViCaR, run `make vicar`

+## Examples

 For examples to compile, do the following.
+Note: Examples only compile on coq >= 8.16

 First, install [QuantumLib](https://github.com/inQWIRE/QuantumLib) through opam.